 We worked with engineers at Marine Applied Research and Exploration (MARE) to design and build a rotating, stereo-video lander.

-The overarching objectives of this study are to conduct visual surveys and use directed fishing techniques to assess encounter rates with overfished species (OFS) from a subset of locations within the RCA.
+The overarching objectives of this study were to conduct visual surveys and use directed fishing techniques to assess encounter rates with overfished species (OFS) from a subset of locations within the RCA.

 To accomplish this, we:

-- Use the combination of existing fisheries independent and dependent data and local knowledge to develop predictive maps of the distribution, abundance, and size of overfished groundfish stocks along the entire West Coast.
+- Used the combination of existing fisheries independent and dependent data and local knowledge to develop predictive maps of the distribution, abundance, and size of overfished groundfish stocks along the entire West Coast.

-- Characterize the abundance, length, and habitat associations of OFS in those same locations, as well as collect biological samples of OFS for growth and maturity studies.
+- Characterized the abundance, length, and habitat associations of OFS in those same locations, as well as collect biological samples of OFS for growth and maturity studies.

-This work is gathering new data on the distributions and abundances of both rebuilding and healthy fish populations, and expects to provide greater flexibility for management with more fine-scale spatial information.
+This work gathered data on the distributions and abundances of both rebuilding and healthy fish populations, and provided e greater flexibility for management with more fine-scale spatial information.